-Theory and research have operationalized student engagement in myriad ways (Furlong et al., 2003; Libbey, 2004); however, two complementary literatures on the topic exist.
-One relevant line of research focuses on developmental and motivational processes (Fredricks et al., 2004), which has conceptualized engagement as a within-student construct with dimensions that are behavioral (e.g., actions students take to participate), cognitive (e.g., investment in learning), and affective (e.g., relational aspects and emotional reactions to school).
-Research suggests that students are more likely to experience positive outcomes in school and beyond when they are actively engaged in the classroom (i.e., a form of behavioral engagement; Wang & Peck, 2013) and that high engagement is positively correlated with important social, emotional, and behavioral competencies needed for adulthood (Aspen Institute, 2017; Wang & Fredricks, 2014).
+1Notre Dame of Maryland University, Baltimore, USA 2Johns Hopkins Bloomberg School of Public Health, Baltimore, MD, USA 3University of Virginia, Charlottesville, USA students take to participate), cognitive (e.g., investment in learning), and affective (e.g., relational aspects and emotional reactions to school).
+Research suggests that students are more likely to experience positive outcomes in school and beyond when they are actively engaged in the classroom (i.e., a form of behavioral engagement; Wang & Peck, 2013) and that high engagement is positively correlated with important social, emotional, and behavioral competencies needed for adulthood (The Aspen Institute, National Commission on Social, Emotional, and Academic Development, 2017; Wang & Fredricks, 2014).
 Behavioral engagement is a critical focus because of its well-established link to achievement and graduation (see Gregory et al., 2014).